goschtl/zope/zope2book/trunk/source/DTML.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 DTML commands are written as tags that begin with *dtml-*.
 You
-create dynamic content in DTML by mixing HTML tags and DTML tags
+create dynamic content in DTML by mixing content and DTML tags
 together.
 Inserting the value of a variable (a variable is also
 known as a "target") into HTML is the most basic task that you can
 perform with DTML.
 Many DTML tags insert variable values, and